 If you are not satisfied with your university or higher education provider you can submit a complaint.
+All providers are required to have a grievance procedure for dealing with academic and non-academic complaints.

 Always keep written records about your complaint in case you need them as proof later.
 The first step is to talk to the student administration area of your provider to resolve the complaint.